Synthetify/synthetify-protocol/docs/docs/glossary.md

 ### Liquidation

 Liquidation means a collateral decrease by asset burn.
 To ensure platform stability Stakers can be liquidated and part of their collateral will be transferred to Liquidators in exchange for paying back part of a Staker debt.
-It takes place everytime overrunning the collateral ratio occurs.
+It takes place every time overrunning the collateral ratio occurs.

 ### Risk